 We expect that as part of regular military exercises this summer, Russia will conduct increased naval and air activity near the United States.
 These actions will culminate in global Russian naval exercises this fall.

-The Military Watch Magazine writes that the capabilities of the Soviet Navy in the world's oceans have significantly decreased after its collapse.
+The Military Watch Magazine writes that the capabilities of the Soviet Navy in the world's oceans significantly decreased after its collapse.
 However, its successor, Russia, has strengthened its submarine fleet and continues to invest heavily in the construction of new submarines.

 This means that new generations of attack submarines are still capable of moving in the world's oceans and are truly competitive.
 Yasen-M class submarines are the most powerful type of attack submarine in Russia.